Project-Books/book-project/README.md

 ![H2](/media/h2.png)

 1. Go to `http://localhost:8080/h2-console`
-2. Ensure you have the settings as shown in the screenshot above
+2. Ensure you have the settings as shown in the screenshot above.
+The password field is intentionally left blank.
 3. Click on connect

 # Contributing